Killing of Brian Deneke: Trial of Dustin Camp

 During Camp's murder trial, a passenger eyewitness testified that Camp exclaimed "I'm a Ninja in my Caddy!" as he targeted Deneke and then "I bet he liked that one!" after he ran over Deneke as he sped away from the scene.

 Dustin Camp, who was born in Amarillo, was charged with murder.
 While out on $100,000 bail, he was allowed to attend his graduation ceremony at his original high school.
 During his trial his defense claimed that he had acted in defense of a friend whom Deneke was attacking.
 Camp's defense attorney, Warren L. Clark, defended by trying to shift the blame on Deneke and the punk community.
 Clark portrayed the punks as violent thugs and went as far as calling them "armed goons".
 Defense attorney Clark used incidents from Deneke's past that made him look violent, and claimed that he was the aggressor on the night of his death.
 The defense also claimed that witnesses for the prosecution were punks who lied under oath.
 In contrast to the punks, the defense characterized the alleged murderer as a wholesome and clean-cut youth.
 The defense emphasized Camp's normalcy, claiming Camp was a good Christian, a good Texan, and a football player.

 The punks who testified consistently saw Deneke as the victim.
 One of Camp's companions, who was a passenger in his car, also incriminated him.
 She did not see him acting in defense of a third person and testified on the "Ninja in the Caddy" exclamations.

-Although Camp had been charged with murder, the jury only found him guilty of voluntary manslaughter and sentenced him to ten years' probation and a $10,000 fine.
+Although Camp had been charged with murder, at the conclusion of the trial in 1999, the jury only found him guilty of voluntary manslaughter and sentenced him to ten years' probation and a $10,000 fine.
 Both Camp's attorney and the district attorney found this sentence to be uncommonly mild.
 The jury refused to comment after the trial, citing the welfare of the families.
 Alternate juror Wade Colvin said he was "completely surprised" that the jury did not convict Camp of murder and opted for a manslaughter conviction instead.
 "What stuck with me more than anything—I felt like Brian was running away and Dustin had a chance [to stop his car]," Colvin said.
 He believed the jury gave Camp a second chance because of his youth.
 "I had those thoughts, too, about him being so young," Colvin said, "but he did wrong."